Horizon Group Faucets A Consolidated Report BathSelect, Cascada Showers, Fontana Showers, and Juno Showers Review & Rating Updated: March 20, 2026

 The Warranty as Insight Into Faucet Longevity

-Companies that sell very good faucets such as promise with their wrranty dollars thaat their faucets will last a lifetime.
+Companies that sell very good faucets, such as promise with their warranty dollars that their faucets will last a lifetime.
 That a company provides less than a lifetime warranty is usually indicative of a lack of confidence by management in the long-term viability of the faucets.

-The Group's skimpy one- and two-year warranties strongly suggest that management has very little confidence in its Chinese faucets.
+The Group's skimpy, short-term warranties strongly suggest that management is, at best, unsure of the durability of its Chinese faucets.

 The Magnuson-Moss Warranty Act specifies the content and form of consumer product warranties.
 These warranties do not conform to the requirements.